MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 `import DisplayWeather from './DisplayWeather'`

 Notice, when importing your own files you'll need to include a path.
-Sicne the file is in the same folder the path begins: './'
+Since the file is in the same folder the path begins: './'

 Use your component in the `render()` method in the App Component.